brigadecore/brigade/docs/topics/scripting.md

 - an _image_: This can be _any image that your cluster can find_.
 In the case above, we use the image named `alpine:3.4`, which is fetched [straight from DockerHub](https://hub.docker.com/_/alpine/).

-The image is a crucial part of the Acid ecosystem.
+The image is a crucial part of the Brigade ecosystem.
 A container is created from this image, and it's within this container that we do the "real work".
-At the beginning, we explained that we think of Acid scripts as "shell scripts for your cluster."
+At the beginning, we explained that we think of Brigade scripts as "shell scripts for your cluster."
 When you execute a shell script, it is typically some glue code that manages calling one or more external programs in a specific way.